Financial-Times/n-express/README.md

 - `metrics` - `next-metrics` instance
 - `flags` - `next-feature-flags-client` instance
 - `getAppContainer()` - returns an object:
-	-	app: the express app instance
+	- `app`: the express app instance
-	-	meta: object containig the name, description and directory of the app
+	- `meta`: object containing the name, description and directory of the app
-	- addInitPromise(): function for adding additional promises to wait for before allowing the app to accept traffic
+	- `addInitPromise()`: function for adding additional promises to wait for before allowing the app to accept traffic

 ## Cache control